diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 rdd.mapValues(x => (x, 1)).reduceByKey((x, y) => (x._1 + y._1, x._2 + y._2))
 ```
 * foldByKey()
-foldByKey() is quite similar to fold(); both use a zero value of the same type of the data in our RDD and combination function.
+foldByKey() is quite similar to fold(); both use a zero value of `the same type` of the data in our RDD and combination function.
 As with fold(), the provided zero value for foldByKey() should have no impact when added with your combination function to another element.

-Those familiar with the combiner concept from MapReduce should note that `calling reduceByKey() and foldByKey() will automatically perform combining locally on each machine before computing global totals for each key`.
+Those familiar with the combiner concept from MapReduce should note that `calling reduceByKey() and foldByKey() will automatically perform combining locally on each machine before computing global totals for each key`(PS: per MapReduce, same key goes to same partition, why does a key have multiple partititions?).
 The user does not need to specify a combiner.
 The more general combineByKey() interface allows you to customize combining behavior.

 **Example 4-9.
 Word count in Python**
 ```python